Quantum decoherence: Quantitative measurement

 The decoherence rate depends on a number of factors, including temperature or uncertainty in position, and many experiments have tried to measure it depending on the external environment.

 The process of a quantum superposition gradually obliterated by decoherence was quantitatively measured for the first time by Serge Haroche and his co-workers at the École Normale Supérieure in Paris in 1996.
 Their approach involved sending individual rubidium atoms, each in a superposition of two states, through a microwave-filled cavity.
 The two quantum states both cause shifts in the phase of the microwave field, but by different amounts, so that the field itself is also put into a superposition of two states.
 Due to photon scattering on cavity-mirror imperfection, the cavity field loses phase coherence to the environment.
 Haroche and his colleagues measured the resulting decoherence via correlations between the states of pairs of atoms sent through the cavity with various time delays between the atoms.

 In July 2011, researchers from University of British Columbia and University of California, Santa Barbara showed that applying high magnetic fields to single molecule magnets suppressed two of three known sources of decoherence.
 They were able to measure the dependence of decoherence on temperature and magnetic field strength.

 Prevention

-Concept

-Decoherence causes the system to lose its quantumness, which invalidates the superposition principle and turns 'quantum' to 'classical'.
-It is a major challenge in quantum computing.

-A real quantum system inevitably meets the surrounding environment, the interaction shows up as noise in physical process.
-It's extremely sensitive to environmental noise.
-Electromagnetic fields, temperature fluctuations, and other external perturbations, as well as measurement, lead to decoherence.
+Characterization of coherence in quantum processors

+Ramsey fringe decay: oscillation of the excited-state population P(|1⟩) under free precession in a Ramsey pulse experiment, with amplitude envelope (dashed) decaying as exp(−t/T_2) due to dephasing.

-Decoherence is a challenge for the practical realization of quantum computers, since such machines are expected to rely heavily on the undisturbed evolution of quantum coherences.
-They require that the coherence of states be preserved and that decoherence be managed, in order to actually perform quantum computation.
-Because of decoherence, it is necessary to finish the quantum process before the qubit state is decayed.
+Decoherence is a central challenge for the practical realization of quantum computers, which rely on evolution of quantum systems isolated from the environment to perform computation.
+Two timescales, T₁ and T₂, characterise this challenge and serve as standard metrics for qubit fidelity across most platforms.

-The physical quantity coherence time is defined as the time that the quantum state holds its superposition principle.

-Preventing decoherence and thus extending the coherence time of quantum systems serves to improve the stability of the computation.